 How to Get Rid of Spiders in the Basement

-Spiders also don’t like human contact, so the basement is a perfect place for them to set up their web.
-For these reasons, spiders make your basement their home, that is…until there are too many!
+These pests don’t like human contact, so the basement is a perfect place for them to set up their web, that is…until there are too many!
 When the population gets too large to support all of the spiders, some will move to the floors above, entering bedrooms and living rooms.

 What Attracts Spiders in My House?

 The key to keeping spiders out is to make your home spider unfriendly.

 Once it gets cold outside, spiders often enter a warm home through cracks in the foundation.
 Spiders can survive in colder temperatures, but they need a place where it is warm to remain active.
 Basements provide a dark, safe, sheltered area with plenty of insects to eat.
 In addition, spiders need water to survive, and moisture can often be found in a basement.

 To keep spiders out of your basement, it’s important that you seal up all the cracks and crevices with caulk or expanding foam.
 As a side note, if the opening is larger than a dime, a mouse can get into your house.
 If this is the case, stuff steel wool or copper mesh in the hole before filling the crack to keep the mice outside.